Visas for skilled migrants are available in a number of UK sectors. Find out if you qualify and how to apply if you land a lucrative job offer.

 Residence permits and citizenship for skilled migrants in the UK

-You should receive your biometric residence permit within 10 days of receiving your decision letter.
+You should receive your biometric UK residence permit within 10 days of receiving your decision letter.
 This is a temporary residence permit that lasts for the same length of time as your visa.

 Family reunion for skilled migrants in the UK